dotnet/docs/docs/core/diagnostics/sos-debugging-extension.md

 | Command  | Description
 | - | -
-| `!dumparray -start 2 -length 5 -detail 00ad28d0` | Displays the contents of an array at the address `00ad28d0`.
+| `!dumparray -start 2 -length 5 -details 00ad28d0` | Displays the contents of an array at the address `00ad28d0`.
 The display starts from the second element and continues for five elements.
 | `!dumpassembly 1ca248` | Displays the contents of an assembly at the address `1ca248`.
 | `!dumpheap` | Displays information about the garbage collector heap.
 | `!DumpLog` | Writes the contents of the in-memory stress log to a (default) file called StressLog.txt in the current directory.